shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 As the CC3D has been around for a while, it has a good amount of community support in terms of open-source FC firmwares.
 Two popular ones are [Cleanflight](http://cleanflight.com/) and [LibrePilot](http://librepilot.atlassian.net/) built out of the ashes of the now defunct OpenPilot.

+The firmware gives the CC3D brains to control copter and make decisions on the accelerometer and gyroscope readings.
+It has a sophisticated PID algorithm to do so.

 Both firmwares come with cross-platform desktop apps for configuring the FC.
 Cleanflight uses a shiny Chrome web-app and LibrePilot has a traditional Qt desktop app.
 I liked Cleanflight at first, but [flashing it on the CC3D](http://dronehitech.com/en/flash-cleanflight-cc3d-arduino/) is a mess and I couldn't get it to work properly.
 On the other hand, LibrePilot is a joy to flash on the CC3D.
 The desktop app even auto-updates the CC3D's firmware if it is out of date.
 Therefore, being unable to flash Cleanflight, I setup the quadcopter in LibrePilot instead.

 LibrePilot has a pretty easy 'Vehicle Setup Wizard' which if followed correctly, will get your quadcopter to airworthy shape 95% of the time.

+## Fly!

+Or at least try to if you're a beginner :P If you're using LibrePilot, the default setting has stability assist which makes flying easier.
+For the more experienced (or gung ho) type of pilot, you can change the settings to use Rate/Acro mode to get full manual control of the aircraft.

+And that's it for this tutorial.
+I'll be writing more as I get more experienced with flying my quadcopters.